 I still use these same car amp rack plans in both customer vehicles and my own as well.
 I love how simple – yet professional looking – they are.
 People who see my handiwork tell me how great it looks, too.
 You can build your own car amp rack that looks great and is affordable, too!

-Don’t worry – it’s actually pretty simple and as I mentioned above if you’re well-prepared and follow my guide, you can do it in one day.
+Here’s everything organized for easy reading.
+As I mentioned above if you’re well-prepared and follow my guide, you can do it in one day.

 Basic amp rack how-to steps: infographic guide